Novaline-Development/Novaline-Source/README.md

 # Novaline-Source
 The source code of Novaline.
-I know it's part skidded and full of memory leaks, I made this a long time ago.
+I know it's part skidded and full of memory leaks, I made this a long time ago. :pensive:

+\nYou're allowed to download the code and improve it if you want but I don't want any negatvity towards me or Novaline LLC about this.
+\nI only open sourced this for fun.